 Another sang so sweetly that some thought the gods themselves would weep.

 Krishna stood up in the center of the room.
 He put his hands up, the way a musician would hold a flute, and he began to whistle.
 And he danced to his own music.
 It was a simple dance of simple people, performed to the music of a magic flute.

-One young man recited a poem about the history of his family.
+One young man recited a poem extolling the history of his family.